 Once we determine that your uterus is capable of carrying a pregnancy and your medical examination and blood tests are normal, you are all set to look for your donor.
 We will guide you each step of the way.

 Many couples start the process of donor selection as they undergo screening tests.
 From the time you select a donor, it is usually two months before your embryo transfer.

 How does the egg donation cycle work?

-Dr. Mansfield will put you and your donor on birth control pills (OCPs) to synchronize your menstrual cycle with the donor’s cycle.
+Our doctors will put you and your donor on birth control pills (OCPs) to synchronize your menstrual cycle with the donor’s cycle.
 It is critical that both of you are in the same phase of your menstrual cycle.
 Once on the OCPs, you will start a medication called Lupron, which will shut off your cycle in preparation for the upcoming embryo transfer.

 At this point, the donor starts fertility hormones and you start taking estrogen.
 After 12 days or so, the donor undergoes retrieval and you start taking progesterone.
 The eggs are fertilized with your sperm choice in the embryology laboratory.
 The donor recovers and her cycle is complete.
 She will have a period in two weeks and, over time, resume her normal daily activities.
 The donor is specifically counseled not to have intercourse until after her menses in order to not become pregnant.

 Once the eggs are fertilized, they begin to develop.
 The embryo transfer occurs either on Day 3 or Day 5 following the egg retrieval, depending on the specific situation.
 You very well may have additional embryos that can be cryopreserved.
 You will know whether you are pregnant or not within 12 days after the embryo transfer.

 The costs of an egg donation cycle are somewhat higher than for a regular IVF cycle because there are three patients involved (recipient, male partner and donor).
 Additionally, the donor receives compensation for her time in the range of $5,000.
 Please ask our office for the most up-to-date estimated costs.